earthly/website/blog/_posts/2021-05-19-dont-use-earthly.md

 If you'd like to get started exploring these, we have previously written about [Monorepos and Bazel](https://earthly.dev/blog/monorepo-with-bazel/).

-## Parting words and mandatory plug
+## Parting Words and Mandatory Plug

 Getting everyone to write containerized builds is difficult in a growing organization.
 As you can see from this article, certain operations within containerized builds are not trivial to achieve and the wheel may be reinvented many times across the different teams in your organization.